 With the arrival of the holiday season, UGI encourages all members of the community to remember the following energy-related safety tips:

-- Remove flammable items from ignition sources.
+· Remove flammable items from ignition sources.
 Make sure gifts, discarded bags, boxes, and wrapping paper are kept away from fireplaces, radiators and other heating sources.
 Turn off tree lights and lit decorations when you go to bed or leave the house.
 Check lights for breaks or exposed wires and discard if damaged.
 If you have a live tree, make sure it has water every day.
 If hanging stockings on the fireplace mantel, don’t light the fireplace.

-- Keep an eye on extension cords.
+· Keep an eye on extension cords.
 Make sure your extension cords don’t overheat.
 Touch the cord occasionally to measure its temperature.
 If it’s hot, it’s likely overloaded and should be unplugged.
 Unplug extension cords when not in use.

-- Keep the Gas Behind Glass.
-Do not use your gas fireplace if it is designed to use a glass panel, do not use the fireplace if the panel is removed, cracked, or broken.
+· Keep the gas behind glass.
+If your gas fireplace is designed to use a glass panel, do not use the fireplace if the panel is removed, cracked, or broken.
 Only allow a qualified service person to replace fireplace parts.

 Additional safety tips are available on UGI’s website at www.ugi.com/safety.

 UGI Utilities is a natural gas and electric utility with headquarters in Denver, Pennsylvania.
 UGI serves more than 730,000 customers in 45 Pennsylvania counties and one county in Maryland.
 Customers and community members are invited to visit the UGI website at www.ugi.com; our Facebook page at www.facebook.com/ugiutilities; or follow us on Twitter at www.twitter.com/ugi_utilities.